SuxPorT/100-days-code-python-bootcamp/beginner/day-01/README.md

-# Day 01 - Beginner - Working with Variables in Python to Manage Data
+# Day 01

+## Working with Variables in Python to Manage Data